atarola/cards/README.md

 ### Running the Game

-The game is packaged as a docker container, and can be simply run in docker:
+The game is packaged as a docker container, so to run it, do:

     git clone git@github.com:atarola/cards.git
     cd cards